crossplane/crossplane/docs/stacks-guide-azure.md

 At the end, we will have:

 * A Crossplane control cluster configured to use Azure
-* The boilerplate of a Azure-based project spun up
+* The boilerplate of an Azure-based project spun up
 * Support in the control cluster for managing MySQL and Kubernetes cluster dependencies
 * A slightly better understanding of: